bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites respond to the size of the browser at any given point you input, while adaptive ones have breakpoints that trigger style responses!

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is basically designing the layout/design/functionality of a site or app for mobile use first, then adding in breakpoints/styling for desktop/tablet layouts next.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It  gives us a ratio of 1 rem to 10 pixels!

 4. How would you describe preprocessing to someone new to CSS?

+I would describe it as a very simplifying feature that, while it can be a little tricky at first, makes CSS styling and layout much more flexible!

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Definitely the parametric mix-in was my favorite and gave me at first the most trouble.
+Once I got it though, it was absolutely awesome to use.
+Just a really great little built-in function!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.